Last Cab to Darwin (film): Plot

 Rex, a taxi driver in his 70s, has spent nearly his entire life in the New South Wales city of Broken Hill.
 He has a group of friends, but never had a family of his own and has no family members remaining.
-He has a close relationship with his Aboriginal neighbor Polly, but because of racial tensions, is resistant to becoming romantically involved.
+He has a close relationship with his Aboriginal neighbour Polly, but because of racial tensions, is resistant to becoming romantically involved.
 Rex's life changes when he is diagnosed with cancer and told he will not survive longer than three months.
 Refusing to become committed to a hospital, he learns that a euthanasia device has been invented by Dr. Nicole Farmer at a clinic in the Northern Territory capital city of Darwin.
 Rex contacts Dr. Farmer and volunteers to serve as the device's first patient.
-Due to euthanasia only being legal in the Northern Territory, Rex embarks on a 3,000 kilometer journey to Darwin to end his life on his own terms.
+Due to euthanasia only being legal in the Northern Territory, Rex embarks on a 3,000-kilometre journey, in his Ford BA Falcon taxi, to Darwin to end his life on his own terms.
 He leaves behind a will, which grants ownership of his home to Polly.

 On the way to Darwin, Rex is joined by Tilly, an Aboriginal drifter.
 Tilly reveals to Rex that he turned down an offer to join a football club and eventually admits he did so out of fear.
 The men are later accompanied by Julie, an English backpacker and nurse.
 When they reach their destination, the group learns from Dr. Farmer that euthanasia cannot legally proceed without approval from a psychological and medical expert.
 As he waits to be interviewed by the experts, Rex has Tilly join the football club he originally turned down.
 He also contacts Polly, despite her anger at him for trying to end his life, and admits that he wanted to ask for her hand in marriage.
 She calls him back and says she would have accepted.

-Rex's interview with a medical expert becomes delayed and he winds up becoming hospitalized, which he was attempting to avoid.
+Rex's interview with a medical expert becomes delayed and he winds up becoming hospitalised, which he was attempting to avoid.
 Unable to wait any longer, Rex has Julie hook him up to the device and answers the questions required to initiate the euthanasia procedure, but as the drugs start to head towards his bloodstream, he disconnects himself.
 Deciding he does not want to end his life, Rex drives back to Broken Hill, assisted by medication Julie provided.
 While Rex heads home with minimal rest, Tilly prepares to play in his first football game and Julie returns to England.

 Arriving at his house, an exhausted Rex is greeted by Polly on his front porch.
 The two hold hands as Rex loses consciousness and watches the sun set.